Key takeaways

 - Weight loss

 The dog may sometimes also have black and tarry stools or have blood in the vomit.
-If the dog is weak or showing signs of shock or extreme pain, take the dog to a veterinarian immediately.
+If the dog is weak, showing signs of shock, or in extreme pain, take the dog to a veterinarian immediately.

-Veterinarians can only definitively diagnose GI ulcers through an endoscopic examination.
+Veterinarians can definitively diagnose GI ulcers only through endoscopic examination.
 Once an ulcer has been diagnosed, veterinarians will typically start the dog on omeprazole.

 Omeprazole for Helicobacter eradication

-Helicobacter is a common bacterial infection of the stomach.
-Helicobacter pylori usually infects humans.
+Helicobacter pylori is a common bacterial infection of the stomach in humans.
 The infection eventually leads to inflammation, erosion, and ulcers.
 Dogs are never infected with H. pylori, but most are infected with other Helicobacter species.
-We don’t know if these infections cause the same problems in dogs as humans.
+We don’t know if these infections cause ulcers, gastritis, or similar problems in dogs as they do in humans.

-Because we don’t know if Helicobacter infections cause problems in dogs, veterinarians may test dogs who show signs of gastritis for a Helicobacter infection.
+Because we don’t know whether Helicobacter infections cause problems in dogs, veterinarians may test dogs that show signs of gastritis for Helicobacter infection.
 They will use a blood test, a breath test, or a biopsy to confirm a Helicobacter infection.

-If a dog diagnosed with gastritis tests positive for Helicobacter, which is common in most cases, the veterinarian might opt for “triple therapy” to eliminate the infection.
-This therapy combines omeprazole with antibiotics, such as amoxicillin and metronidazole.
+If a dog diagnosed with gastritis tests positive for Helicobacter, the veterinarian might opt for “triple therapy” to eliminate the infection.
+This therapy combines omeprazole with antibiotics, such as amoxicillin and metronidazole, to eradicate the Helicobacter infection.

 Is omeprazole safe for dogs?